 I’m working hard today and just sat down to take a break.
 After sitting with my eyes closed, I noticed a tinge of guilt.
 You too?
-Then you need to do this when you feel guilty taking a break!
+Then you need to do this when you feel guilty taking a break, and lose the guilt!

-It’s only natural to feel guilty after taking a break.
+It’s only natural to feel guilty for taking a break.

-We often put so much pressure on ourselves to finish doing everything on our to-do list that when we take a break, it feels like we’re not working hard enough.
+We often put so much pressure on ourselves to finish doing everything on our to-do list that it feels like we’re not working hard enough when we take a break.

-This can be a huge struggle if you serve or take care of other people.
+This can be a huge struggle if you serve or care for others.

-However, it’s crucial to remember that rest is just as important for success, productivity, and overall well-being as work.
+However, it’s crucial to remember that rest is important for success, productivity, and overall well-being at work.

 Me-time is necessary and appropriate!

-Do this when you feel guilty taking a break:
+Do these things when you feel guilty taking a break.

 It can be helpful to surround yourself with supportive people when you’re struggling with guilt about taking a break.